apache/griffin-site/quickstart.md

 Depends on your business, you might need to refine your data quality measure further till your are satisfied.

 ## More Details
-For more details about griffin measures, you can visit our documents in [github](https://github.com/apache/incubator-griffin/tree/master/griffin-doc).
+For more details about apache griffin measures, you can visit our documents in [github](https://github.com/apache/incubator-griffin/tree/master/griffin-doc).